Top 25 US Universities with the Most Powerful Alumni Network

 Established in 1914, the council precipitated the development of Bowdoin’s Alumni Fund, the alumni relations department, and the Cram Alumni House.
 The college funds seven prestigious awards to faculty and staff, educators, and both longstanding and recent alumni, through distinctions such as the Foot Soldier of Bowdoin Award and the Young Alumni Service Award.
 Bowdoin alumni can participate in events including video lectures, athletic events, and alumni career services.

 The average donation of a Bowdoin graduate to its alma mater over 10 years remains on the high end of the spectrum, exceeding $22,500.
-The college boasts an average three-year alumni participation rate of 45%, with 51% of graduates reporting fulfillment in their career.
+The college boasts an average three-year alumni participation rate of 45%, with 51% of graduates reporting fulfillment in their careers.

-Stanford University
+2. Stanford University

 The university was founded in the year 1885 by Leland and Jane Stanford in remembrance of their only child, Leland Stanford Jr., who had died of typhoid fever at the age of fifteen (15) the previous year.

-Stanford was a U.S. Senator and former the Governor of California who made his fortune as a railroad tycoon.
+Stanford was a U.S. Senator and former Governor of California who made his fortune as a railroad tycoon.

-The school admitted its first set of students on the 1st October 1891, ranking among the world’s top universities.
+The school admitted its first set of students on the 1st of October 1891, ranking among the world’s top universities.
 Stanford University is also one of the top fundraising institutions in the country, becoming the first school to raise more than a billion dollars in a year.

-Many of its faculty members, students and alumni have founded successful technology companies and start-ups, including Google, Snapchat and Hewlett-Packard.
+Many of its faculty members, students, and alumni have founded successful technology companies and start-ups, including Google, Snapchat, and Hewlett-Packard.
 In total, companies founded by Stanford alumni make $2.7 trillion annually.

 Notable Alumni

 • Gene D. Block (A.B.
-1970), 8th chancellor of University of California, Los Angeles
+1970), 8th chancellor of the University of California, Los Angeles

 • Derek Bok (A.B.
 1951), 25th president of Harvard University

-• Michelle Alexander (J.D.
-1992), a civil rights activist and professor of law at Ohio State UniversityAnant Agarwal (Ph.D in EE), president of edX at MITRuženaBajcsy (Ph.D in CS), winner of 2009 Benjamin Franklin Medal in Computer and Cognitive Science
+• Anant Agarwal (Ph.D in EE), president of edX at MITRuženaBajcsy (Ph.D in CS), winner of the 2009 Benjamin Franklin Medal in Computer and Cognitive Science

-• Andy Bechtolsheim (Ph.D. dropout), designer of the first networked SUN workstation
+• Andy Bechtolsheim (Phd. dropout), designer of the first networked SUN workstation

 • James B. Aguayo-Martel (M.D.
 1981, M.P.H.
 1981), chairman, Department of Surgery, founder and inventor of NMR microscopy and Deuterium NMR spectroscopy.